 - Gentle resistance exercises such as squats without additional weights.

-When is too soon to start running?
+When is it too soon to start running?

 It is recommended that you go and get a pelvic health checkup prior to returning to running.
 As a rule of thumb, it is advisable not to run prior to three months postnatal or beyond this if experiencing any symptoms of pelvic floor dysfunction, however, if your pelvic health physiotherapist can help assess.